 Budget: Design a complete budget for up to 24 months of support.
 The LLU PI will be the named recipient of all awarded funds for budgetary purposes and serve as the point of contact for budget-related issues, with the external collaborator the recipient of a Research Collaboration Agreement.
 Identify expenditures for salaries, supplies, and miscellaneous costs.
-SIMS awards may not be used for equipment costing \$5,000 or more, travel expenses, or indirect costs.
-The total budget may not exceed \$75,000.
+SIMS awards may not be used for equipment costing \$5,000 or more, travel expenses, or indirect costs, and the total budget may not exceed \$100,000.
+No more than 50% of the total funds (\$50,000) can be spent on services rendered (ie, generation of a mouse model; sequencing; device prototype, training, etc.).
 Only non-faculty salaries and wages are permitted; however, LLU PIs are expected to commit a minimum of 10% effort to the project.
-All other Key-Personnel should be listed as "Other Significant Contributors" (OSC), no internal consultants or co-investigators should be listed on the application.
+All other Key-Personnel should be listed as "Other Significant Contributors" (OSC); no internal consultants or co-investigators should be listed on the application.
 OSCs are individuals who have committed to contribute to the scientific development or execution of the project but are not committing any specified measurable effort (i.e., person months) to the project and will not receive a salary.
-LLU core facilities must be utilized whenever possible - In the event that LLU does not have the resource on campus, contact your Pre-Award team member (<a href="majorated-number-representation-representation-representation-member-representation-representation-member-represen
+LLU core facilities must be utilized whenever possible - In the event that LLU does not have the resource on campus, contact your Pre-Award team member (rapreaward@llu.edu; X55160) to discuss an alternative.